-Finding: The College's Office of Planning and Capital Construction has extensive experience in implementing successful CM/GC contracting processes, including the successful Cascade, Rock Creek, Southeast, and Sylvania projects from the 2008 Bond Program.
-The District's outside legal counsel, Miller Nash Graham & Dunn LLP, has extensive experience with the CM/GC alternative contracting methods and has represented the College on multiple CM/GC projects arising from past bond programs.
+Finding: The College's Office of Planning and Capital Construction has experience in implementing successful D/B contracting processes, including the successful OMIC project and the ongoing Sylvania AM Building renovation.
+The District's outside legal counsel, Miller Nash LLP, has extensive experience with the D/B alternative contracting methods and has represented the College on previous D/B projects.

-Ultimate Finding: For these reasons, use of the CM/GC Alternative Contracting Method for the Rock Creek campus projects is likely to result in substantial cost savings and deliver other significant public benefits as compared to use of the standard design/bid/build process within the meaning of ORS 279C.335(2)(b).
+Ultimate Finding: For these reasons, use of the D/B Alternative Contracting Method for the HT West Renovation project is likely to result in substantial cost savings and deliver other significant public benefits as compared to use of the standard/bid/build process within the meaning of ORS 279C.335(2)(b).

-RECOMMENDATION: That the Board of Directors, acting as the Local Contract Review Board for the College, adopt the findings presented and grant an exemption from competitive bidding for Rock Creek Campus Upgrades Project to authorize the use of a CM/GC alternative contracting method for the project.
-Funding for this project will be from the 2017 Bond Program.
+RECOMMENDATION: That the Board of Directors, acting as the Local Contract Review Board for the College, adopt the findings presented and grant an exemption from competitive bidding for Sylvania HT West & Pool Renovation Project to authorize the use of a D/B alternative contracting method for the project.
+Funding for the design and pre-construction phases of the project will be from the 2017 Bond Program.
+Funding for the construction phase will be contingent on the 2022 Bond Program obtaining voter approval.